-- The general knowledge test, taken by all applicants. - The passenger transport test, taken by all bus driver applicants. - The air brakes test, which you must take if your vehicle has air brakes. - The combination vehicles test, which is required if you want to drive combination vehicles. - The hazardous materials test, required if you want to haul hazardous material or waste in amounts which require placarding. - The tanker test, required if you want to haul liquids in bulk. - The double/triples test, required if you want to pull double or triple trailers.
+- The General Knowledge Test, taken by all applicants. - The Passenger Transport Test, taken by all bus driver applicants. - The School Bus Test, taken by all school bus applicants. - · The Air Brakes Test, which you must take if your vehicle has air brakes. - The Combination Vehicles Test, which is required if you want to drive combination vehicles. - · The Hazardous Materials Test, required if you want to haul hazardous material or waste in amounts which require placarding. - · The Tanker Test, required if you want to haul liquids in bulk. - The Doubles/Triples Test, required if you want to pull double or triple trailers.